How to create a Leaving Cert study timetable

 What tasks should I do first

 Think about which tasks to put earlier in the day.
-It can be helpful to put the more difficult tasks at the start of the day when we tend to have more energy and be more focused.
-Putting the easier or shorter tasks towards the end of the day when you may feel tired or have less focus can be a good idea.
+It can be helpful to put the more difficult tasks at the start of the day.
+This is when we tend to have more energy and be more focused.
+Putting the easier or shorter tasks towards the end of the day can be a good idea.

 Review and reflect

-Remember, your timetable is not set in stone.
+Remember, your timetable can be changed.
 It’s important to review and reflect on it each day or even weekly.
-If there is something that is not working for you or you think there is something you could add in that would work better, don’t be afraid to change it.
-The more you are able to reflect and adapt your timetable to suit your needs the more efficient it will be for your study.
+If there is something that is not working for you or you think there is something you could add in that would work better, know that you can change it.
+The more you are able to reflect and adapt your timetable to suit your needs, the more efficient it will be.

 Stick with it

-It’s okay if not everyday goes exactly to plan, this does not mean you have failed.
-Don’t let it put you off from sticking with your timetable and finding the balance that suits you.
+It’s okay if things don’t always go exactly to plan.
+This does not mean you have failed.
+Don’t let it put you off from sticking with your study timetable and finding the balance that suits you.
 You can always start again tomorrow.